1987 Wimbledon Championships – Men's singles

 Pat Cash defeated Ivan Lendl in the final, 7–6(7–5), 6–2, 7–5 to win the gentlemen's singles tennis title at the 1987 Wimbledon Championships.
-It was Lendl's second runner-up finish at Wimbledon, preventing him from completing the career Grand Slam.
+It was Cash's first and only major title.
+Lendl was the losing finalist for the second consecutive year.

 Boris Becker was the two-time defending champion, but lost in the second round to Peter Doohan.

-Future champion Andre Agassi made his first appearance in the main draw at Wimbledon, losing in the first round to Henri Leconte.
-Agassi would not compete at Wimbledon again until 1991 due to his disagreement with the All England Club's dress code.
+This marked the first Wimbledon appearance of future champion Andre Agassi, losing in the first round to Henri Leconte.
+Agassi would not compete at Wimbledon again until 1991 due to his disagreement with the All England Club's all-white dress code.